arlac77/url-resolver-fs/README.md

 * <a name="resolve"></a>

 ## resolve(url) ⇒ <code>string</code>
-Resolve for a given url
+Resolve for a given url.
+Passes url to the registered scheme for remapping

 **Kind**: global function
 **Returns**: <code>string</code> - resolved url